 - Ignite a grill lighter in your dominate hand, and have the alcohol ready in the other hand.

 - Pour the alcohol into the pan and wait about 2 seconds for it to begin to vaporize.
-Slowly move the lit grill lighter about 2-3 inches above the pan – remember, you’re igniting the vapors, not what’s in the pan.
+Slowly move the lit grill lighter about 3-4 inches ABOVE the pan – remember, you’re igniting the vapors, not what’s in the pan – if you stick the lighter IN the pan, it will go out.
+Watch the video below closely

 - Once ignited, turn the heat back to medium.
 Take a step back and enjoy the show.
 You can shake the pan a bit if the flames seem to be only on one side of the pan, but be careful.